golang/go/gopls/doc/design.md

 * Syntax highlighting

-  At the moment there is no editor that hands this across to a separate binary to do, and no standard way of doing it.
+  At the moment there is no editor that delegates this functionality to a separate binary, and no standard way of doing it.

 ## Existing solutions